‘How to' do basic Whole-Hearted Healing - for laypeople

 The next major problem with healing past lives is the temptation to change them.
 I’ll give an example to illustrate this point.
 A woman I know went back to heal a burn death in a previous life.
 She decided to try and outsmart fate, and skipped back in time a bit to give herself advice.
 But since her issue wasn’t resolved in this area, she told herself to drink poison first!
 I won’t go into the rest of what happened, but trying to change the past without first accepting what really happened is a bad idea.
 This is the same sort of temptation that drives people to pretend their past is different than it is, and loose sight of what is real.
 Not only that, it doesn’t work and the pain that’s messing up your life doesn’t go away.
 If you’re going to experiment with this, which I strongly recommend against doing, don’t try and change the past until your need to change it is totally gone.
 After all, how would you feel about getting bad advice from some disembodied spirit?

-To Expect - Soul Pieces
+To Expect - Ribosomal voices ("soul pieces")

 As a hypothesis, assume for a minute that our traumatic emotional material is stored in an invisible something that surrounds our bodies.
 Shaman call this stuff ‘soul’.
 During a few certain traumas, the pain is so bad that you actually eject the emotional memory of what happened out of your body area, and it lies around loose.
 In the shamanic tradition, this is called soul loss.
 If a shaman brings yours back to you, they call it soul retrieval.
 If you’ve got somebody else’s, this is called soul stealing.
 In Christian terms, these soul pieces are called entities or angels, depending on the emotional tone of the trauma that formed the piece.
 Visually, at one level of consciousness they look like the people at the instant they were formed, and at another they look like a little cloud of smoke from a pipe.
 The only book I can recommend in this area is a great one by Sandra Ingerman called